Aatish044/PUZZELPUR/README.md

 # 🧩 PuzzlePur - The Ultimate Web Puzzle Hub

 Welcome to **PuzzlePur**, a sleek, interactive, and modular puzzle platform designed for mental agility, fun, and challenge.
-This web-based project includes a variety of brain games like **Find the Mine**, **Mathmech Duel**, and **Tic Tac Toe 2.0**, each crafted with modern UI/UX and customizable difficulty levels.
+This web-based project includes a variety of brain games like **Find the Mine**, **Hacking Numbers **, and **Tic Tac Toe 2.0**, each crafted with modern UI/UX and customizable difficulty levels.

 ---

 ## 🌟 Features Overview

 ### 🎯 1.
-Mathmech Duel
+HackingNumbers
 Use mathematical operations to match a hidden number with a target number in limited moves.

 #### Features: